What Would You Look Like as the Opposite Gender? AI Can Actually Show You

 People try AI gender swap for all kinds of reasons:

-• Pure curiosity (the most common reason, and a completely valid one)
+• Pure curiosity — the most common reason, and a completely valid one

 • Exploring gender identity in a private, low-stakes way

-• Entertainment and social media content
+• Entertainment and social sharing

-• Planning a costume or cosplay
+• Planning a costume or cosplay that reimagines your own appearance

 Whatever the reason, the technology has gotten good enough that the result is actually meaningful rather than just a novelty.